sethuramanio/sethuramanio/README.md

 - 📫 I am always intrested to talk to new people and learn from them , teach them what I know and work with them collaboratively.
 You can feel free to reach out to me on **sethuramantv001@gmail.com**

-- ⚡ Fun fact **I love to play cricket.
-It was my crazy childhood dream to become a cricketer.**
+- ⚡ Fun facts **I love to play cricket.
+It was my crazy childhood dream to become a cricketer.
+I love the movie Taare Zameen Par and Zindagi Na Milega Dubaara. **

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->